EimaMei/HPL/README.md

 - [X] Add returns to core typed functions.
 - [X] Add f-string.
 - [X] Being able to set the value of a __CORE TYPED__ variable from a function's return.
-- [ ] Add returns to non-core typed functions.
+- [X] Add returns to non-core typed functions (Note: only works with core types so structs do not work yet, as well as automatic conversions aren't implementing (eg. int -> bool, float -> int etc.)).
 - [ ] Being able to set the value of a __STRUCT TYPED__ variable from a function's return (ties in with "Add returns to non-core typed functions").
 - [ ] `if`, `else` statements.